4 reasons why it’s good to spend time inside your comfort zone

 But, over time, as I fought to grapple the torment within myself of my heart wanting to stay put and the outside influence created guilt within my mind, I have come to realise that it’s actually good to spend time inside your comfort zone.
 It might even be good for you, just don’t stay there too long!

-Here are four reasons why it’s good to spend time in your comfort zone:
+Here are four reasons why it’s good to spend time inside your comfort zone:

-- We all need familiarity - According to Tony Robbins and the six human needs, as human beings we all need a little familiarity in order for us to function harmoniously.
+According to Tony Robbins and the six human needs, as human beings, we all need a little familiarity in order for us to function harmoniously.
 We all need that feeling of safety which forms part of the foundation that we can then launch from when we have a fear to face.

 Don’t get stuck in your comfort zone